-SCQF Level 8 Good Practice Unit Number S8003V1 CMPs Unique Calling Daint (LICD) is that are SQA Unit Number UG74 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications MANAGING Credit Value 9 in a variety of ways, provided the learner demonstrates achievement of the assessment TEAM AND INDIVIDUAL PERFORMANCE Guided Learning Hours 30 criteria.
+SCQF Level 8 Good Practice Unit Number S8003V1 SQA Unit Number UG74 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications MANAGING Credit Value 9 in a variety of ways, provided the learner demonstrates achievement of the assessment TEAM AND INDIVIDUAL PERFORMANCE Guided Learning Hours 30 criteria.
 The best practice details offered below aim to support our USP and at the same time give our centres an idea of the type of evidence of knowledge, understanding or ability that we would wish to see from learners.
 When assessing this unit please be aware that the learner has to meet all the assessment criteria in order to pass.
 The unit is written using framework level descriptors and the assessment criteria is at a level 8 level of difficulty.
-LEARNING OUTCOMES ASSESSMENT CRITE RIA Be able to identify and agree performance objectives for your team and individuals 1.1 Explain the links between organisational objectives en individual, team and es For this element and, ideally drawing from a known organisational context, the linkages can readily be demonstrated through the notion of the 'golden thread' that joins vision, mission, values and strategic objectives, through (often) hierarchical plans linking objectives relating to the teams and the individuals that comprise those teams.
+LEARNING OUTCOMES ASSESSMENT CRITE RIA Be able to identify and agree performance objectives for your team and individuals 1.1 Explain the links between organisational objectives For this element and, ideally drawing from a known organisational context, the linkages can readily be demonstrated through the notion of the 'golden thread' that joins vision, mission, values and strategic objectives, through (often) hierarchical plans linking objectives relating to the teams and the individuals that comprise those teams.
 There are various theoretical contributors to golden thread and associated theory (e.g.